sliu-trinity/Interactive-blog-website/README.md

 This is a project I Implemented based on a Chinese post reading website.
 I self-taught myself React, Redux and other middlewares that makes Javascript front-end development so convenient and powerful.
+Meanwhile, I learnt from this project about modulizing the code base for easy maintenance, testing website stability and functionality using React and redux Chrome add-ons, and webpage optimization to maximize performance.
 I used Charles for backend data mocking.
-Then web storage using AWS/GCP will be additionally used for user data.
+Then web storage will be achieved by using AWS/GCP for storing user data.
 User login, search box, popular search tags and post lists are implemented.

 Usage Info:
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).